umarhassan-mitodl/8.13-14-fall-2016/content/pages/instructor-insights/_index.md

 - Each experiment contained a set of preparatory questions which included the essentials of the experiment and safety information.
 Students were expected to work out the solutions to the preparatory problems in their lab notebooks and to submit answers on the 8.14 MITx residential course site before starting the experiment.
 - For each main experiment, a one-hour oral examination and discussion was scheduled for each pair of lab partners.
 Students rehearsed for these exams outside of class.
 The oral exams were video-recorded so that students could review their presentation techniques.
 - A written summary in the style of a *Physical Review Letter* was prepared for each of the three standard experiments.
 Students prepared these summaries individually outside of class.
-They were encouraged to work with writing consultants at the {{% resource_link "4d4e802a-9432-4991-b49c-6b87bb5d3fe3" "Writing and Communication Center." %}}
+They were encouraged to work with writing consultants at the [Writing and Communication Center.](https://cmsw.mit.edu/writing-and-communication-center/)
 - Students worked on their scientific posters and presentations outside of class.